dhh1128/cfa/cfa-paper.md

 ## 1. Introduction

-Imagine Amadeus, a fictional composer of musical scores for films and video games.
-Over the course of his career, he produces a large body of work spanning decades, genres, and collaborators.
+Imagine Amadeus, a fictional composer who writes musical scores for films and video games.
+Over the course of his career, he produces a large body of work that spans decades, genres, and collaborators.
 Some compositions are revised, rearranged, or expanded.
 Some are coauthored.
 Rights and licenses vary.
 File formats change as tools evolve.

-Like most of us, Amadeus relies on containment to organize his work.
+Like most people, Amadeus relies on containment to organize his work.
 Projects live in folders.
 Deliverables are zipped and emailed.
 Archives accumulate across laptops, external drives, and cloud services.
 Over time, the structure frays.
 Files are misplaced.
 Copies diverge.
 Context is lost.
 Relationships that once seemed obvious become hard to reconstruct.

 Containment is intuitive and widely supported, but it is brittle.
-A file can belong to only one folder at a time unless it is duplicated or linked indirectly.
+A file can belong to only one folder at a time unless it is duplicated or indirectly linked.
 Changing the meaning of a hierarchy requires reorganizing it.
 When files cross administrative or technical boundaries, containment-based meaning often disappears.

-Tagging systems address some of these problems.
+Tagging systems address some of these limitations.
 A photo can be tagged with multiple labels.
 A document can be annotated with keywords.
 Tags are flexible and decentralized, but they are also ambiguous.
 A tag such as “draft” or “vacation” can mean different things to different people, or even to the same person at different times.
 Tag vocabularies can be standardized, but doing so reintroduces centralization and governance overhead.
-Empirical and theoretical work on folksonomies has documented these tradeoffs in flexibility, precision, and governance [3–5].
+Prior empirical and theoretical work on folksonomies has documented these tradeoffs in flexibility, precision, and governance [3–5].

-This paper explores an alternative: a way to express relationships among files that is decentralized like tagging, but more precise and formally interpretable.
-The mechanism is called a *Cross-File Association*.
+This paper explores an alternative: a way to express relationships among files that is decentralized like tagging, yet more precise and formally interpretable.
+The mechanism is called a *Cross-File Association* (CFA).

 ---